shpml/fundamentals/10_chapter/intro.md

 # Functions

 We've had the opportunity to learn the basics of JavaScript, including data types and control flow.
-Now it's time to learn functional programming.
+Now it's time to learn functions.

 But first, a little math.